How Much Does A New Patio Cost? | Checkatrade

 Installing a flagstone patio

-When you’re having a new flagstone patio installed, your tradesperson will start by marking the patio’s edges with mason’s lines, before squaring and layering the strings.
+When you’re having a new flagstone patio installed, your tradesperson will start by marking the patio’s edges with mason’s lines before squaring and layering the strings.

 Jointing paving slabs

 Next, they’ll excavate the patio area.
 This involves removing any grass or flowers and digging down approximately six inches, plus the thickness of your flagstones.
-Once the area has been excavated, a two-inch layer of compactible gravel will be added, followed by a decomposed granite layer.

 Your flagstones will then be placed onto the surface, working from one end to another.
 Finally, the gaps between the stones will be filled with stones, sand or gravel.